marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 ![](../images/wave-part-2.png)

 Unfortunately for me, `chall.wav` was corrupted.
 Additionally, I couldn't find a way to download the `chall.wav` directly from my browser.
 So, I used `filegrab.net`’s file download from URL feature to download `chall.wav` onto my Kali Linux VM.
-I then opened `chall.wav` in `ghex`, as from my past experiences with forensics challenges where a file is corrupted, the fix was almost always changing the hexadecimal data of the file to it's correct headers.
+I then opened `chall.wav` in `ghex`, as from my past experiences with forensics challenges where a file was corrupted, the fix was almost always changing the hexadecimal data of the file to it's correct headers.

 ![](../images/wave-part-3.png)